kiith-sa/upjs-gamedev/topics/making-graphics/slides/source/index.rst

 ------------------------

 * In UV editor, click ``Image`` -> ``New Image`` and for generated type select ``Color grid``
-* In 3D view, enable ``Textured`` viewport shading
+* In 3D view, enable ``Textured`` viewport shading to see a textured model
-* You'll see the texture on the model

-  - Note; the texture *is not* actually applied to the model yet
+* **Note**; the texture *is not* actually applied to the model yet

   That involves *materials* (google if interested)

 * You can paint the texture from 3D view in ``Texture paint`` mode

   - Or as a 2D image with an external tool
   - Or both! google ``Blender Project Paint``:

-    * Take screen, draw on it in 2D program, apply changes in Blender
+    * Take screenshot, draw on it in 2D program, apply changes in Blender

+.. container:: centered-bottom

-* Yada yada yada GIF
+   yada yada yada GIF

 ------------------------
 Basic texture in blender